C.D. Irapuato: After promotional final

-Third Disappearance and Played in Segunda Division
+Third disappearance and played in Segunda División

-After Clausura 2013, Irapuato finished in the bottom 5 of the standings and the team was moved to Zacatepec, Morelos and were rebranded to Zacatepec 1948.
-Union de Curtidores was rumored to be moving into the city of Irapuato to replace the dissolved franchise there, but the owner of Union decided to keep the team in Leon after getting approval to play their home games in Estadio Nou Camp.
-However, some time after a franchise from Querétaro FC was purchased to the team was revived in Segunda Division de Mexico playing in the Liga Premier for the Apertura 2013.
+After the Clausura 2013, Irapuato finished in the bottom 5 of the standings and the team was sold and moved to Zacatepec, Morelos and rebranded as Zacatepec 1948.
+Union de Curtidores was rumored to be moving into the city of Irapuato to replace the dissolved franchise there, but the owner of Union de Curtidores decided to keep the team in León after getting approval to play their home games in Estadio Nou Camp.
+However, some time after a franchise from the city of Querétaro was purchased, the team was revived in the Segunda Division de México and began playing in the Liga Premier for the Apertura 2013.

 The franchise came to join the Copa de la Liga Premier de Ascenso Apertura 2013, where they reached the final against Cruz Azul Jasso and lost 1–0 on aggregate, so Irapuato was runner-up.
-At the end of the tournament the franchise returned to Querétaro, because of the restructuring that occurred in Grupo Delfines, which decided that the team that played in the Apertura 2013 at Estadio Sergio León Chávez as Irapuato, would return to their roots to play either at Estadio Corregidora or La Cañada.
+At the end of the tournament the franchise returned to the city of Querétaro, because of the restructuring that occurred in Grupo Delfines, which decided that the team that played in the Apertura 2013 at Estadio Sergio León Chávez as Irapuato, would return to their roots to play either at Estadio Corregidora or La Cañada.

-Return to Ascenso MX and Third Reappearance
+Return to Ascenso MX and third reappearance

-On 29 May 2014, Enrique Bonilla, Sports CEO of Ascenso MX unveiled the emergence of Irapuato, instead of Ballenas Galeana, who had to relocate because of their economic problems, same which were resolved by guanajuatenses entrepreneurs which in turn called for the team to move to their state.
-Furthermore, circulated a letter from the President of the Civil Association Club Irapuato, J. Concepcion Director and Enrique Enriquez Bonilla, secretary general of Ascenso MX, where the AC are declared owners of the brand name and badge Irapuato equipment.
-Ballenas Morelos was sold and moved to Irapuato and named Club Irapuato.
+On May 29, 2014, Enrique Bonilla, Sports CEO of the Ascenso MX unveiled the emergence of Irapuato, instead of Ballenas Galeana, who had to relocate to the city of Irapuato due to their economic and financial problems, same which were resolved by guanajuatenses entrepreneurs which in turn called for the team to move to their state.
+Furthermore, circulated a letter from the President of the Civil Association Club Irapuato, J. Concepción Director and Enrique Bonilla, secretary general of the Ascenso MX, where the AC are declared owners of the brand name and badge Irapuato equipment.
+Ballenas Galeana was sold and moved to Irapuato and renamed Club Irapuato.

-Fourth Disappearance and Returns to Liga Premier
+Fourth disappearance and returns to Liga Premier

-On 7 June 2015, Irapuato was officially relocated from Irapauto to Los Mochis, Sinaloa and renamed to Murcielagos Los Mochis.
-They are now playing in the Segunda Division de Mexico after playing one season in the Ascenso MX.
+On June 7, 2015, Irapuato was officially sold and relocated to Los Mochis, Sinaloa and renamed Murciélagos Los Mochis.
+They began playing in the Segunda División de México after playing one season in the Ascenso MX.

-From 2015, Irapuato reached three consecutive finals, losing all.
-Apertura 2016 and Clausura 2017 against Tlaxcala F.C. and Apertura 2017 against Club Tepatitlán.
+From 2015, Irapuato reached three consecutive finals, losing them all.
+The Apertura 2016 and Clausura 2017 against Tlaxcala and the Apertura 2017 against Tepatitlán.

 Atlético Irapuato

-On 17 June 2019.
-The team was renamed as Atlético Irapuato, but maintained the same shield design, colors and identity.
+On June 17, 2019, the team was renamed as Atlético Irapuato, but maintained the same shield design, colors and identity.